alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 ctx.stroke(path);
 ```

-The way Swift.org draws a partial path is a really neat trick: they're using a line dash pattern with a variableoffset.
+The way Swift.org draws a partial path is a really neat trick: they're using a line dash pattern with a variable offset.
 It took me a moment to figure out what their code was doing, but then it all clicked into place.

-First they set a line dash pattern, which specifies alternating lengths of lines and gaps to draw the line.
+First they set a line dash pattern using [`setLineDash()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash), which specifies alternating lengths of lines and gaps to draw the line.
-You can use the [`setLineDash()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash) to set the pattern.
 Here's a quick demo:

 <style>